Home > How to Tips

 install older version of Mac os

-It is recommended to keep your Mac updated to the latest version of macOS to maintain the security, stability, and compatibility, improve the performance of your Mac and experience the newly added features.
+It is recommended to keep your Mac updated to the latest version of macOS to maintain security, stability, and compatibility, improve the performance of your Mac, and experience the newly added features.

-However, the latest macOS Monterey or the currently installed one may fail to satisfy you, such as the Mac runs slowly after update, it is not compatible with the software you prefer to use, etc. Thus, you want to install an older version of macOS on your Mac.
+However, the latest macOS Sequoia or the currently installed one may fail to satisfy you, such as the Mac runs slowly after update, it is not compatible with the software you prefer to use, etc. Thus, you want to install older versions of macOS(OS X) on your Mac.
 Then, this post is right for you.
 Stay tuned to know more.

-What version of macOS can my Mac run
+Which version of macOS can my Mac run?

 In the first place, you need to check whether the earlier version of macOS you want to install supports running on your Mac.
 The earliest version of macOS your Mac can run is the one that came with the Mac.

 But not all the macOS versions newer than the one that came with your Mac can be installed.
 Apple drops support for older Macs when releasing new macOS.
-For a MacBook Air before 2012, the macOS Mojave, an older version of macOS compared with Monterey, can not run on it.
+For example, macOS Sequoia is not compatible with MacBook Air produced before 2020.

 Therefore, it's necessary to check the compatibility between your Mac model and the macOS you are going to install.
 You can identify your Mac model from the Apple menu > About This Mac > Overview, it shows the Mac model info such as MacBook Air (Retina, 13-inch, 2020), then visit the following links to check compatibility: